denniswiersma/internship/README.md

 ### eda
 Contains python scripts used in the Exploratory Data Analysis phase of the project.
-Unknown if this code currently functions as expected, since it does not utilise the data pipeline implemented later.
+It is unknown if this code currently functions as expected, since it does not utilise the current data pipeline.

 ### ml
 Contains an [abstract base class](https://docs.python.org/3/library/abc.html) `Model` which provides an interface and supplementary method implementations for subclasses.
 Additionally, contains implementations of `Model` for each machine learning method used in this project.
+In general, these implementations provide abstractions for the intricacies of interacting with ML libraries implemented in Python or R.

 ### notebooks
 Contains a separate Jupyter Notebook for each `Model` implementation used to perform the analyses for the given model.